EXPLAINER-What we know - and don't know - about Trump's COVID-19 illness | Health

 EXPLAINER-What we know - and don't know - about Trump's COVID-19 illness

 U.S. President Donald Trump revealed early on Oct.
-2 that he had tested positive for the coronavirus, but several questions about the course of his illness remain unknown.
-The following is some of what is known and what is still unclear about the president's bout with COVID-19.
+2 that he had tested positive for the novel coronavirus, but several questions about the course of his illness remain unknown.
+The following is some of what is known and what is still unclear about the president's bout with COVID-19:

-Who infected President Trump when?
-These are both questions that have not been answered as the White House has repeatedly refused to say when the president last tested negative for the coronavirus - information essential to tracing the timeline of when and where he was likely infected.
+Who infected President Trump and when?
+These are both questions that have not been answered as the White House has declined to say when the president last tested negative for the coronavirus - information essential to tracing the timeline of when and where he was likely infected.

 It generally takes 5 to 7 days after infection for COVID-19 to be detected on a typical molecular diagnostic test, said Otto Yang, a physician at UCLA Health.
 The Wall Street Journal reported Trump first tested positive on a rapid test used for screening White House staff earlier on Thursday that was later confirmed by a more accurate lab test.
 He did not disclose his positive test until about 1 am ET (0500 GMT) after the news broke that Hicks had tested positive.
 Was the president seriously ill?